Welcome to Heritage Livestock, home of the Rauchers: Dennis, Mariellen, Kelsie, Meghan, Ryan and Sean.

 Mariellen is originally from Middletown, New Jersey.
 The only one in her family interested in horses, Mariellen received a pony, Daniel Boone “Danny,” for her 11th birthday, and spent the following years working off her pony’s board and riding and showing.
 Upon graduating valedictorian from Mater Dei High School, Mariellen attended Smith College in Northampton, Massachusetts, where she met Dennis at his family’s farm, Heritage Farm in Easthampton.
 Before moving to Missouri, Mariellen worked in the banking industry, and began her own promotional products business, Create a Buzz Promotions.
 Mariellen is currently the Instructor at Heritage Livestock, Center Administrator for Heritage Livestock Riding Center, and Arbonne Independent Consultant.

 Meghan is the second child and has been riding since she could sit on a pony.
-Meghan has ridden competitively in many disciplines, from team roping to equitation to mounted games, for 12 years.
+Meghan has ridden competitively in many disciplines, from team roping to equitation to mounted games, for 13 years.
 She has also competed in mounted games at the international level in England and New Zealand.
-She has ridden in the Prince Philip and President’s Cups.
+She has ridden in the Prince Philip, President’s Cups and Nation's Cup.
 She is a member of SW Missouri Hunter Jumper Association, and US Mounted Games Association.
 She currently owns three horses, and competes on her pony Frito Bandito in mounted games, her pony Zack in Jumpers, and is working on On The Rocks to be her next show horse.
 Meghan graduated from Mt.
 Vernon High School, where she was a member of Student Council, National Honor Society, Spanish Club, and FFA.
 Meghan graduated US Pony Club rated a C2 HB.
-She is also the coach two Heritage Livestock Riding Center Prince Philip Cup mounted games team, which competed at the Rolex Three Day Event in Lexington, Kentucky.
+She is also the coach to the Heritage Livestock Riding Center Prince Philip Cup mounted games team, which competed at the Rolex Three Day Event in Lexington, Kentucky.
 Meghan rode on the Cornell University Equestrian Team 2018-19 and is currently on the Cornell Polo Team.